 - It should not be used in gallstones.

 Please maintain a gap of at least an hour between intake of any allopathic drug and Ayurvedic medicine to avoid drug interaction, if any.

 Side-effects of Patanjali Shunthi Churna

 - There are no known side-effects for this medicine.

 - It may reduce the effect of antacids, as it increases gastric secretions.

-- Take cautiously in high Pitta with heartburn, ulcers, and sweating.
+- Take cautiously in the high Pitta with heartburn, ulcers, and sweating.

-- Take cautiously in high blood pressure, peptic ulcers, gastro-oesophageal reflux and skin diseases with inflammation.
+- Take cautiously in the high blood pressure, peptic ulcers, gastro-oesophageal reflux and skin diseases with inflammation.

 - It may increase the absorption of the allopathic medication.

 - Store in a cool and dry place in a tightly closed container, protected from light and moisture.

 - Keep away from the sight and reach of children.

 - Keep bottle cap closed after every use.